Vinni-Cedraz/GNL/README.md

 # Example
 Here is a fun, althought not practical, example of the GNL being used.
-In this case it is simply passing line by line from the banner.txt file to the int main function where the program prints them, line by line, on the terminal window:
+In this case it is simply passing line by line from the banner.txt file to the int main function where the program prints them, line by line, on the terminal standard output:

 ![WhatsApp Image 2022-10-11 at 19 40 08](https://user-images.githubusercontent.com/92558763/195225628-7b664682-20e8-4a04-811c-d55c62655a4e.jpeg)